anna-khodyka/draft-project-2/README.md

     - upload, download, sorting files. files stored in blob fields of PostgresDB
     - tags added to Notes
-    - news feed from AIOHTTP project integrated to bot
+    - news feed from AIOHTTP project integrated with bot
     - data connected to users, all users have separate scope of contacts and notes
     - tested the ability to working 2 users at one time (from 2 separate browsers on my laptop)